 In both cases, supposedly justified by business intelligence, rules or incentives might be enforced that unwittingly discourage janitors from performing their tasks with empathy and in the long run will have a detrimental impact on patient care…

-A recent CIO magazine blog entry, (as found via this BeyeNETWORK posting) lamented an Accenture survey that reported 40% of business decisions are based on “gut.”
+A CIO magazine blog entry, (found via this BeyeNETWORK posting) lamented an Accenture survey that reported 40% of business decisions are based on “gut.”
 Of those surveyed, just over half explained that their gut decisions relied on qualitative and subjective factors.

 While some BI pundits might lament the existence of “gut” decisions, in fact, the ability to recognize when quantitative data must be tempered with qualitative and subjective factors is the sign of a wise decision maker.